 5. Connection(s) and adaptability to the Saskatchewan labour market.

 You must give documents to prove that you are eligible and meet the five factors above.
 For example, if you claim 20 points for having a university degree, you must attach a copy of your university degree and transcripts.
+For degrees or diplomas obtained outside of Canada, you must have an educational credential assessment (ECA) from a designated organization.
 If your degree is printed in a language other than English or French, you must also attach a translated version.

 How to Apply